 Performing arts classes can help children to build confidence in themselves, work compassionately as part of a team and embrace new opportunities as they learn skills for life.

-As Stagecoach Gloucester welcomes students back for its summer term of dance, singing and drama classes, SoGlos talks to new principal, Kate Ridley-Holloway, to find out more about the benefits of a performing arts education.
+As Stagecoach Gloucester welcomes students back for its autumn term of dance, singing and drama classes, SoGlos talks to principal, Kate Ridley-Holloway, to find out more about the benefits of a performing arts education.

 With a love for the dramatic arts, Kate Ridley-Holloway is an experienced performer and teacher with years of experience working in Stagecoach schools across the south west.
 Moving to Gloucestershire in 2021, she brings expert knowledge and a whole heap of passion to her role as principal at Stagecoach Gloucester.